bstrebel/pimatic-owntracks/README.md

 ## Plugin Configuration

-While run MQTT broker on localhost and on a standard port, without autentification, you can load the plugin by editing your `config.json` to include the following in the `plugins` section.
+After setup MQTT broker, you can load the plugin by editing your `config.json` to include the following in the `plugins` section.

     {